-Years ago, while they walked in the shopping malls before Christmas, their family would invariably see several versions of "Santa" along the way.
-Since they didn't celebrate Christmas, they would simply walk past anyone dressed as Santa without making any comments.
-One year a lady asked their five year old what Santa brought him for Christmas.
+Years ago, while they walked in the shopping malls before Christmas, their family would invariably see several versions of Santa along the way.
+Since they did not celebrate Christmas, they would simply walk past anyone dressed as him without making any comments.
+One year a woman asked their five year old what Kris Kringle brought him for the holiday.
 He simply replied, "We don't keep Christmas."

-If a child is about five years old or less (e.g. before they start school) they won't understand explanations for not keeping Christmas, such as its obvious non-Christian origins that pre-date the birth of Jesus.
-They wont be able to grasp why Santa does not exist no matter how it is explained to them.
+If children are about five years old or less (e.g. before they start school) they will not understand explanations for not keeping Christmas, such as its obvious non-Christian origins that pre-date the birth of Jesus.
+They will not be able to grasp why Santa does not exist no matter how it is explained to them.

 My advice for handling whether Satan is alive with children that are very young is, for now, to avoid bringing up the subject.
 If you do not keep Christmas out of conscience toward God, you would do well to keep up the practice.